Are you ready for your next challenge?

 This is not just the next job, this is the next level.

-A career in a community oriented law enforcement agency can be yours if you want a job that offers: challenge, excitement, variety, teamwork and job satisfaction, opportunities for special assignments and career development, opportunities for rapid promotion, college credit for academy training, a flexible, cafeteria style benefit package including health and dental coverage and tax deferred savings plans, and an excellent retirement program.
+A career in a community-oriented law enforcement agency can be yours if you want a job that offers: challenge, excitement, variety, teamwork and job satisfaction, opportunities for special assignments and career development, opportunities for rapid promotion, college credit for academy training, a flexible, cafeteria-style benefits package including health and dental coverage and tax-deferred savings plans, and an excellent retirement program.